 Employing a combination of FM broadcast and cellular live-streaming platforms, Ruehlen trafficks re-tuned and "prepared" readings of VLF radio weather across the airwaves using D.I.Y. devices.
 These long range compositions are performed simultaneously in two different locations.
 At once, the artist transmits from a geographically remote region, while an audience often gather in urban parking lots, tuning in communally through their car radios to sounds otherwise inaudible on an electromagnetic grid infrastructure.
 VLF is often referred to by radio-hobbyists and scientists as “natural radio” because it acts as a conduit, apprehending and translating weather phenomenon.

-Featured below are images and videos from various aspects of the work including a solo exhibit at the Utah Museum of Contemporary Art.
+Featured below are images, sonic maps and videos from various aspects of the work including a solo exhibit at the Utah Museum of Contemporary Art.

-Georhythmic Drift Music has been produced as a PhD dissertation project in intermedia art, writing & performance at the university of colorado-boulder and through a generous grant from Grand Challenge Society's IRISS Project Society of the Integrated Remote and In Situ Sensing Program.
+Georhythmic Drift Music was produced as a PhD dissertation project in Intermedia Art, Writing & Performance at the University of Colorado-Boulder and through a generous grant from Grand Challenge Society's IRISS Project Society of the Integrated Remote and In Situ Sensing Program.

 Video Still / Mid-flight UAV perspective during performance / Rangely, Colorado / 2018

 Video Document / Georhythmic Drift Music Exhibition / Utah Museum Of Contemporary Art / SLC / 2018